tgaulton/EIT-Metabolic-Syndrome/README.md

 ## Data Availability

 Patient-level data are not included in this repository.
-The analysis requires two Excel files placed in the `data/` directory:

-- `data/Phenotypes_distributions_demo.xlsx` — demographic and clinical variables
-- `data/Phenotypes_distributions_vq.xlsx` — regional EIT ventilation-perfusion data

-The datasets can be made available upon reasonable request to the corresponding author, subject to data use agreement and IRB requirements.
+Deidentified datasets and EIT imaging are available upon reasonable request to the corresponding author, subject to data use agreement and evaluation by the Respiratory Care and Lung Rescue Directors at Massachusetts General Hospital.

+Analysis code is publicly available in this repository.

 ---